 - Microsprinkler irrigation lines and emitters can be protected from damage by suspending the surface lines, with the microsprinklers positioned upside down, in the trees or on stakes.

-- Drip lines may be buried or suspended above the soil to avoid damage.
+- Drip lines may be buried to avoid damage.

 - Furrow-irrigated orchards are amenable to in-row cultivation.

-- Suspend microsprinkler irrigation lines and emitters in the trees or on stakes with the emitters positioned upside down, and bury drip lines to prevent damage to irrigation equipment.
+- To prevent damage to irrigation equipment, microsprinkler irrigation lines and emitters can be suspended in the trees or on stakes with the emitters positioned upside down, and drip lines may be buried.